kinjirou08/project-1-reimbursement/README.md

 - JUnit 5 (Jupiter) for Unit Testing, Service Layer should achieve 80% - 90% code coverage.
 - Selenium test for all major functionality **(logging in as a user, logging out, submitting a reimbursement, logging in as a finance manager, approving a reimbursement, denying a reimbursement)** should be accomplished.

+# Technologies Used
+- DBeaver version 21.1.5
+    - PostgreSQL 10 version 42.2.18
+- Javalin version 4.0.1
+- Logback version 1.2.6
+- Tika version 1.18 (For getting file type)
+- SonarCloud.io
+    JaCoCo version 0.8.7 (For Code Coverage)

+### For Testing
+- JUnit 5 (Jupiter) API version 5.8.1
+- Mockito version 4.0.0
+- Selenium version 4.1.0
+- Cucumber version 7.1.0

+# Features
+1. As an Employee:
+    - Successfully logging in
+    - Successfully logging out
+    - Adding a Reimbursement is functional
+    - Viewing of Reimbursement History is functional
+    - Successfully uploading an Image for receipt
+    - Viewing of an Image after submitting a new Reimbursement

+2. As a Finance Manager:
+    - Successfully logging in
+    - Successfully logging out
+    - Approving or Denying a Request is functional